clearpath-docs/moose-sphinx-tutorials/doc/MooseUpdate.rst

 1. The firmware and PC are unable to connect to each other, which will be apparent if Moose's heartbeat LED does not flash continuously while the robot is powered on; or
-2. If the firmware version number in the ``/status`` message does not match the package version output by
-   |dpkg_s_firmware|.
-In the future there will be an automated check for this which outputs
-   a diagnostics warning when a firmware update is available to be applied.
+2. If the firmware version number in the ``/status`` message does not match the package version output by ``dpkg -s ros-melodic-moose-firmware``.
+In the future there will be an automated check for this which outputs a diagnostics warning when a firmware update is available to be applied.

 If new firmware is available, follow the below procedure to flash it to Moose's MCU: